popo913/Titanic-Survival-Prediction/README.md

   <li>Expected outcome: A well-trained classification model with strong survival prediction accuracy.</li>
 </ol>
 <h2>STEPS TO RUN THE PROJECT</h2><hr>
+<ol><li>
-<ol><li>Install the required libraries and extensions sucha as pandas etc.</li>
+  <h4>Install the dependencies:</h4>Install the required libraries and extensions such as Pandas,NumPy etc.</li>
-<li>Prepare the dataset i.e titanic dataset , find the path and documentation of the dataset.
+<li><h4>Load the dataset:</h4>Prepare the dataset i.e titanic dataset , find the path and documentation of the dataset.
 We then determine features of the dataset.
 I used Google Colab for making the project so i uploaded the downloaded dataset "tested.csv" onto Google Colab.</li>
-<li>Code the needed program to train the model and then rum the script.</li>
+<li><h4>Train the model:</h4>Code the needed program to train the model and then run the script.</li>
-<li>If the code is correct ,data is properly loaded then we expect the following:</li>
+<li><h4>Expected Output:</h4>If the code is correct ,data is properly loaded then we expect the following:</li>
 <ol>
   <li>Preprocessing of data</li>
-  <li>Training therandom model on the dataset</li>
+  <li>Training the random model on the dataset</li>
   <li>Display perfomance metrics like accuracy,F1 score etc</li>
   <li>Save the trained model.</li>
 </ol>